 Hey there, my creative friend!
 Do I have a surprise for you!
 Did you know that you can make your own furniture transfers???
-I was shocked when I figured out that all I needed to do was to pull out my iPhone and take a pic.
-Well, there’s a little more to it than that but not much.
-Today I’ll show you how to create your own photo transfer and how to apply it to wood furniture.
-The same process can be used on painted furniture as well.
+I was shocked when I figured out that all I needed to do was pull out my iPhone and take a pic.
+Well, there’s a little more to it than that, but not much.
+Today I’ll show you how to create your own photo transfer and apply it to wood furniture.
+You can use the same process on painted furniture as well.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even a DIY photo transfer for $1!Click To TweetHow To Add A Photo Transfer To Wood Furniture

-First off, let me just brag a minute about this $5 score.
-For some reason #OHTALLULAH really took to it.
+First off, let me brag a minute about this $5 score.
+For some reason, #OHTALLULAH really took to it.
 I think she’s trying to tell me NOT to paint it.
 HA!
 I already knew that.
-This antique washstand is solid oak and I have saved my fair share of them over the years but this time… it’s personal and for a special reason.
+This antique washstand is solid oak, and I have saved my fair share of them over the years, but this time… it’s personal and for a special reason.

 Skill Level: Beginner